-NOVA Parks has identified one of the parcels, a vacant property with a vacant building between Maple Avenue East and Church Street NE, as a strong candidate for a future W&OD Trail Visitor Center.
+NOVA Parks has identified one of the parcels, a vacant property between Maple Avenue East and Church Street NE, as a strong candidate for a future W&OD Trail Visitor Center.
 As part of the partnership, the Town would have the opportunity to purchase an old building that is not well maintained on the corner of Dominion Road NE and Church Street NE.

-This plan supports conducting a community planning process to determine the long-term vision for these two key sites, in the context of the broader area.
+This plan supports conducting a community planning process to determine the long-term vision for these two key sites.
 Such a process should address:

-- The potential role of the two properties in placemaking and economic development; - Opportunities to alleviate parking challenges in the adjacent commercial areas; and - Broader strategies for enhancing the character and function of properties along the trail, including the two specified above.
+- The potential role of the properties in placemaking and economic development; - Opportunities to alleviate parking challenges in the adjacent commercial areas; and - Broader strategies for enhancing the character and function of properties along the trail.